christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-### ToM Circuit Discovery: The Residual Stream and Attention Analysis
+### ToM Circuit Discovery: Initial Residual Stream and Attention Analysis

 Attention heads are valuable to study because we can directly analyze their attention patterns—basically, we can see which positions they pull information from and where they move it to.
 This is especially helpful in our case since we're focused on the logits, meaning we can just look at the attention patterns from the final token to understand their direct impact.
 Specifically, we’ll be looking at the top 3 positive (visualizations for the negative heads were also produced in the analysis) logit attribution heads based on their direct contribution to the logits.